 - You yourself would have to agree as an individual to working under the negotiated MWA.
 Even if more than 2/3 of the group of profs want an MWA, dissenting individuals still have the right to bow out and work according to the provisions of the SWF, while their colleagues do otherwise.

 - The union would have to consent to the MWA, with the proviso that it many not unreasonably withhold consent.

 Long story short, you don’t need to panic.
 (Yet.)
 If you like the SWF’s workload protections, then nobody can deny you them.
 On the other hand, it’s best to remain cautious: Chairs may coerce faculty into agreeing to MWAs (by, for example, threatening layoffs or department closures), and if some profs in your department agree to a MWA, there could be residual dangers to all professors in your program – even or especially those who opted against it.
+(That’s the reason why 2/3 of all faculty in the group need to agree–not just the individual faculty who choose to work under MWAs.)
 But I’ll discuss this in a future page; in the meantime, let’s get down to brass tacks…

 What’s the Difference Between a Having a Modified Workload Agreement and Working Under the SWF?

 Okay, it’s time to roll up our sleeves.
 The Collective Agreement includes different provisions that explicitly limit faculty workload (because, after all, pretty much everybody would agree that there is some limit to the number of hours a week that faculty can work before the quality of education begins to suffer).